chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The tool was called with only a path parameter, but it requires a lexical/semantic/exact search query.", "PROJECT NOTE": "To list files under a path, use the bash tool (e.g., ls) instead of search_project.", "NEW INSTRUCTION": "WHEN search_project call lacks query parameters THEN include lexical_search_query or semantic_search_query"
 }

+[2025-12-10 21:52] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Intention not available for ipaddress/Path types", "ROOT CAUSE": "Supported types list excludes ipaddress and Path so TargetDetector never recognizes them.", "PROJECT NOTE": "Extend src/main/.../customtype/CustomTypeConstants.kt SUPPORTED_BUILTINS (e.g., IPv4Address, IPv6Address, IPv4Network, IPv6Network, IPv4Interface, IPv6Interface, Path) and ensure ImportManager/PyImportService add correct imports (ipaddress.*, from pathlib import Path).", "NEW INSTRUCTION": "WHEN tests expect intention for new stdlib class THEN add type to SUPPORTED_BUILTINS and import mapping"
+}

+[2025-12-10 21:58] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "bash",
+    "ERROR": "Unterminated or truncated Gradle test command", "ROOT CAUSE": "The bash invocation passed a --tests filter with an opening quote but no closing quote, likely truncated, so the tool could not parse the command.", "PROJECT NOTE": "Run tests with a complete FQN and proper quoting, e.g., ./gradlew test --tests 'com.github.chbndrhnns.intellijplatformplugincopy.completion.PyReturnCompletionTest'.", "NEW INSTRUCTION": "WHEN bash command includes unterminated quotes THEN reissue it with proper balanced quoting and full test name"
+}